Early Islamic Mosaic Art

 The intricacy and quality of these wall installations transcend time.
 This fine example is from the 14th century.
 Trade with other cultures and countries expanded the notion of what could be achieved in ceramics and tile decoration.
 Not only did artists begin to experiment with new glazes and techniques, they added new motifs to their decorative pieces.

 Tile mosaics utilized the durability and intense colors of the ceramic tiles to create detailed works of art.
 This example is from the Umayyad Mosque in Damascus.
 Unlike more ephemeral artworks such as paintings or tapestries, tile mosaics were able to withstand the rigors of exterior exposure.
 This made the intricate works ideal for building walls and courtyards.
-Today, even more intense colors and improved setting techniques have ushered in a new age of artistic expression with mosaic.
+Today, even more intense colors and improved setting techniques have ushered in a new age of artistic expression with mosaic art.

 Calligraphy evolves into artful expression